-Reproduced with permission from Law Business Research Ltd.

-This article was first published in The Energy Regulation and Markets Review, 2nd edition (published in June 2013 - editor David L Schwartz).
+Reproduced with permission from Law Business Research Ltd. This article was first published in The Energy Regulation and Markets Review Edition 3 (published in June 2014 - editor David Schwartz).

-For further information please email Adam.Sargent@lbresearch.com
+For further information please email Nick.Barette@lbresearch.com

-Second Edition
+Third Edition